Description

 Instructions

-- Keep your knickerbocker glory (sundae or milkshake) glasses and the bowl in which you will whip the cream in the freezer, while you prepare the rest.
+Before starting place your sundae or milkshake glasses and the bowl in which you will whip the cream in the freezer.

 First, make the raspberry sauce:

+- Strain the raspberry sauce.
 Set a mesh strainer on top of a medium-size bowl.
-Scrap the raspberries through the strainer into the bowl, pressing hard with a spatula until there are only seeds left in the mesh strainer.
-Don’t forget to scrape the bottom of the mesh strainer, there always is raspberry sauce clinging to it.
+Scrap the raspberry mixture through the strainer into the bowl, pressing hard with a spatula until there are only seeds left in the mesh strainer.
+Don’t forget to scrape underneath the mesh strainer, there is always some sauce there.
+Cover the bowl with plastic wrap and refrigerate.

 Then, make the raspberry whipped cream:

-- Take out the glasses.
-For one knickerbocker glory sundae: put 1 tsp of raspberry sauce at the bottom of the glass, add 1 scoop of raspberry ice cream, 1 scoop of almond ice cream, a little syrup, sprinkle with some honeycomb, then repeat the same layers until you run out of ice cream.
+- Layer up.
+Cut the honeycomb candy into bite-size pieces.
+Take out the glasses from the freezer.
+For one Knickerbocker Glory sundae: put 1 tsp of raspberry sauce at the bottom of the glass, add 1 scoop of raspberry ice cream, 1 scoop of vanilla ice cream, sprinkle with some honeycomb, then repeat the same layers two more times.

-- Spoon big dollops of the whipped cream on top of the ice cream, pour 1 tsp of raspberry sauce on top of the whipped cream and run a toothpick in circles to create a marble effect.
-Sprinkle with some more honeycomb and voila.
+- Decorate.
+Spoon big dollops of the whipped cream on top of the Knickerbocker Glory sundae, pour 1 tsp of raspberry sauce on top of the whipped cream and run a toothpick in circles to create a marble effect.
+Sprinkle with some more honeycomb and you’re done.

-- Repeat to fill the other knickerbocker glory sundae glasses.
+- Repeat.
+Repeat to fill the other glasses.
 Serve with leftover raspberry sauce and honeycomb on the side.
 Devour quickly.

 Notes